 - Embroidery machine and hoop

-- Stabilizer: Medium-weight cut-away stabilizer
+- Stabilizer: Medium-weight cut-away stabilizer or no-show mesh

 - Topping: Water-soluble topping, such as Sulky Solvy